smkirby/simlang2022/simlang_lab_1.md

 # Re-use

-This page was written by Kenny Smith, based on https://github.com/smkirby/SimLang/blob/master/README.md, written by Simon Kirby.
+This page was written by Kenny Smith and Simon Kirby, based on https://github.com/smkirby/SimLang/blob/master/README.md, written by Simon Kirby.
 All aspects of this work are licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).